 A formal complaint report results when an incident report is prepared that includes victim and witness statements and results in an investigation, and if appropriate, the identification of suspects and the filing of campus charges.
 Where appropriate, suspects who are not students may be identified as Personas Non Grata.
-Violations of the University's Student Code of Social Conduct are adjudicated through the Office of Community Standards as outlined in The Source.
+Violations of the University's Student Code of Social Conduct are adjudicated through the Office of Community Standards as outlined in The Student Code of Conduct.
 Incidents involving faculty or staff may be referred to Human Resources.

 - 1. An informational report may be taken when an individual does not wish to pursue formal charges or an investigation but wishes to have an accounting of the incident on file. - 2.
-A confidential report may be taken when an individual does not want his or her identity publicly revealed in the reporting of a crime or other serious incident. - 3.
-A silent witness form is available via the Department's Web site (www.rider.edu/info/publicsafety/witness.htm).
-It allows individuals to notify the Department anonymously of any crime or other serious incident that occurs on campus.
+A confidential report may be taken when an individual does not want his or her identity publicly revealed in the reporting of a crime or other serious incident. - Report and Support allows individuals to notify the Department anonymously of any crime or other serious incident that occurs on campus.
+A report, including an anonymous report to Public Safety, can be made at the following web address: https://cm.maxient.com/reportingform.php?RiderUniv&layout_id=25.